paulinar/chirper/README.md

 # twitter-client
 A Twitter client for Android.

-Time spent: XX hours spent in total
+Time spent: ~15 hours spent in total

 ## Completed user stories: